 Directors have participated in ongoing professional development opportunities.
-This has included completion of site visits throughout the course of each year, attendance at the Company's National Clinical Conference, and briefings from external experts on relevant regulatory, industry and legal developments.
+This has included completion of site visits throughout the course of each year, forums with radiologists and local management, attendance at the Company's National Clinical Conference, and briefings from external experts on relevant regulatory, industry and legal developments.